 Keeping a level head: I consider it a strength of mine, with a few notable exceptions.
 There was the time I flipped out on our neighbors in college for staging a boxing match against our front door in the middle of the night.
 By the time I realized what was going on, I was standing in the chilly air in the middle of the fight in my underwear, screaming like a banshee.
 And there was the time I unleashed my verbal wrath on Tom Danielson, now a top 10 Tour de France finisher, after he acted like a sally girl crybaby during one of our mountain bike races.
 But in general, I’m an even-tempered guy.
 And it was with this even temper that I envisioned myself dealing with police on this trip.
-Just
+Just be cool, I tell myself when I practice in front of the mirror.

 For nearly three months; through Mexico, Belize, Guatemala, and El Salvador- some seven thousand miles in total- we had not been pulled over by the police.
 As we bumped along the potholed highway in southern Honduras, our luck finally changed.
 The police had set up cones in the roadways and were waving people over to the shoulder, seemingly at random.
 Somehow we’d made it to within a few miles of the Nicaraguan border without being stopped, and then sure enough: the point, followed by the wave.